steinar386/TamperCheck/README.md

 VERIFICATION
 When the scheduler runs - it can initiate the automated installation with this script - verifying two things.

 * Any Digital Signature is verified (that it is trusted by the installer robot).
+(Windows OS only)
 * The md5 hash of the file is compared to the data stored in the filename.

 CONFIGURATION